From Carbon-neutral to Carbon negative

 The biodiversity of our world is in danger.
 Scientists are claiming that nearly one million animals and plant species are currently in danger of extinction.
 A recent UN report says that while human activity has wreaked havoc on this planet since the beginning of history, the last 50 years have been unprecedented.
 According to the report, an average of about 25% of all animals and plants could become extinct within decades.
 Between the years 1980 and 2000, we lost as much as 100 million hectares of tropical forest.

 In recent years, we have witnessed firsthand the devastating wildfires taking place in Russia, South America, California, and Australia.
-We can’t just sit tight and pretend as if it were to happen on some other planet or galaxy.
+We can’t just sit tight and pretend as if all this is happening on some other planet or galaxy.
 There is no planet B, as there is no plan B – we all have to do our part.

-We improve company policies to further reduce our footprint on the environment.
+We have crafted our company policies to reduce our footprint on the environment even further.

 Here are some of the things we individually do (and as a company, support and encourage):